realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Polymorphism <a name="polymorphism"></a>
 ###### polymorphism
-  - ### BIG IDEA — The idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on.
+  - ### BIG IDEA — The idea that a method can be called on an object and the method will behave differently based on the `class` of the object that is called.
   - In COP, the `interface` and `abstract class` are implementations of the idea of polymorphism.

   - #### ANOTHER EXAMPLE OF A SIMPLE IDEA WITH AN OVERCOMPLICATED NAME!